jupegarnica/garn-validator/README.md

 is(Array, { [/\d/]: Number })([1, 2, "3"]); // throws
 ```

-To not be so ugly you can import `arrayOf` from garn-validator as a shortcut to:
+In order to not be so ugly you can import `arrayOf` from garn-validator as a shortcut to:

 `export const arrayOf = type => isValid(Array, {[/^\d$/]: type})`